NinevaStudios/nineva-docs/docs/ue-plugins/google-play-unreal.md

 ### Add Android Credentials

 ?> When setting up the project that is linked to an existing Firebase project you should be able to select the Android OAuth client that was created by the Firebase project.
-(Assuming you added your Android app to your Firebase project settings)
+(Assuming you added your Android app to your Firebase project settings).
+After selecting the project check the details carefully if everything matches (app package, fingerprint SHA)

 To use Google Play Games services in your Android app you must create Android Credentials in the **Configuration** tab.